Recent Searches

 • Assess professional strengths and weaknesses during the internship experience.

-• Internships are typically 8 credit hours - 320 clock hours.
+• For Health Administration and Public Health majors, internships are typically 8 credit hours - 320 clock hours

 • Students must begin the process of arranging the internship NO LATER than the semester prior to interning.
-Deadlines for internship arrangements:
+Deadlines for internship agreements:

 • December 1 for Spring internships